 There’s usually not much choice about how the waste and vent pipes have to be installed.
 That’s because some plumbing fixtures have to fit exactly on the waste line for that fixture.
 For instance, the waste line for the toilet has to be placed exactly where the toilet is going to go.

-Your tub and your shower also have to sit down right on their waste lines.
-Those locations lines have to be just right.
+Your tub and shower also have to sit on their waste lines.
+Those location lines have to be just right.

 Rough Plumbing Worklist

 - Rough in for sink.
-If the sink is not being relocated you might not have to change the waste pipe.
+If the sink is not being relocated, you might not have to change the waste pipe.
 Technically, the “sink” in a bathroom isn’t a sink.
 It’s a lavatory.
-The waste line for a sink is bigger then the waste line for a lavatory.
+The waste line for a sink is bigger than the waste line for a lavatory.

 - Rough in the bathtub and shower.
 Unless it’s a free-standing tub, it also gets set in place during the rough-in phase.